 During the era of Irish parliamentary independence (1782 - 1800) the West Wicklow granite quarries flourished and Golden Hill quarry, in particular, became famous for supplying stone for the great public buildings of the age.

 In the 1820s the quarrying industry re-located to Ballyknockan and benefited from the boom in building Catholic Churches in the post-emancipation era, the railway terminals in Dublin and the main commercial and institutional buildings of the Victorian era.

-By the early 1900s the industry was being challenged by the arrival of new materials such as steel, and later concrete, and new construction techniques, such as steel-frame construction and stone cladding, and this led to a protracted death fror the traditional granite iindustry.
+By the early 1900s the industry was being challenged by the arrival of new materials such as steel, and later concrete, and new construction techniques, such as steel-frame construction and stone cladding, and this led to a protracted death for the traditional granite industry.

-Granite-quarrying for buildings finally died out at Ballyknockan in the mid-1960s as building contractors came to dominate the industry and stone cladding and factory production techniques took over, but quarrying on a small scale for the monumental industry still continues.
+Granite-quarrying for buildings finally died out at Ballyknockan in the mid-1960s as building contractors rather than stonemasons came to dominate the industry and stone-cladding and factory-production techniques took over, but quarrying on a small scale for the monumental industry still continues.

 Types of quarry

 The earliest quarries were worked as ‘sheet quarries’ or ‘hillside quarries’.

 In these types of quarry, the solid granite was overlain by 5m to 10m of heavily weathered stone with a very open joint structure and it was this top layer of stone which the stonecutters dislodged with crowbars, levers and wooden wedges.
 The underlying stone was too hard as it had not been subject to weathering, so it was not disturbed.

 All of the workings at Baltyboys and Woodend, all bar the most recent workings at Threecastles and the earliest working at Golden Hill were 'hillside quarries'.